fkromer/hypothesis-ros/CONTRIBUTING.md

 #### Python coding style

-Changes to `rospbt` code should conform to
-[Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+Changes to `hypothesis-ros` code should conform to [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 BUT: For the docstring style guide refer to the section below.